Sundhar55/would-you-rather/README.md

 To run the project in local use the below command once u install the packages mentioned above using the commands specified.

+npm start

+once the above command is run, you can have the project running in your local environment